|

 Copyright: 1937

+Published in Detective Comics #68, October, 1942, 6 pages.
 The Chief promised Bart Regan that his latest assignment was going to be an easy one.
 He was to just keep an eye on old Jonas Salt to make sure the man stayed out of trouble.
 Before Regan knew what was happening, he was 'shanghaied, dragged to sea on a wrecked tugboat, torpedoed, shelled, and dumped on the deck of a Nazi sub.'
+Click here to read the story.

-65 The Case of the Sweet-Toothed Spy!
 The Case of the Sweet-Toothed Spy!

 Published by DC Comics